renanmsampaio/renanmsampaio/README.md

 Hi there, I'm Renan! 👋

-🔭 I’m currently working in KPMG as Cloud Engineer
+🔭 I’m currently working in KANTAR as Cloud Engineer

 🌍 I'm currently living in Portugal